Connect with others who understand.

 Medically reviewed by Sarika Chaudhari, M.D., Ph.D.

 Although taking care of your vision may not seem like a top priority when managing type 2 diabetes, it is.
 Vision problems that can lead to blindness are a common complication of diabetes.
 When they’re caught early, however, they’re often treatable.
-Regular eye exams and imaging tests such as optical coherence tomography can help ensure that eye problems such as diabetic macular edema are detected and treated as soon as possible.
+Regular eye exams and imaging tests such as optical coherence tomography (OCT) can help ensure that eye problems such as diabetic macular edema (DME) are detected and treated as soon as possible.

-If you or a loved one is living with type 2 diabetes, it’s essential to talk to a health care professional about risks associated with developing DME and how optical coherence tomography can help detect it.
+If you or a loved one is living with type 2 diabetes, it’s essential to talk to a healthcare professional about risks associated with developing DME and how optical coherence tomography can help detect it.
 Ultimately, yearly checkups with an ophthalmologist (eye doctor) can help protect eye health and prevent vision loss.

 What Is Diabetic Macular Edema?

 Diabetic macular edema is an eye disease caused by diabetes.
 The macula is part of the eye responsible for focusing on details directly in front of you, like reading text or recognizing faces.
 It’s located at the back of the eye in a layer of tissue called the retina.
-The retina processes all of your visual surroundings, which includes your direct line of focus and everything in the periphery (outer edges of your vision).
+The retina processes all of your visual surroundings, which include your direct line of focus and everything in the periphery (outer edges of your vision).
 The word “edema” means “swelling,” and macular edema is swelling of the macula.

 Other symptoms of DME include:

-• Floaters — Spots that float around in your vision
+• Floaters (spots that float around in your vision)

 • Wavy vision